Next steps after conversion to QuickBooks Online

 File the most recent VAT period you’ve already submitted to HMRC.
 QuickBooks Online will then be able to recognise any future transactions entered that are dated back into historical VAT period as “late” claims.
 These will then automatically be included in the next VAT Return.

-Edit the period and dates as necessary before clicking the button to Mark as filed.
-You'll then be returned to the Taxes page this time showing the filed return as unpaid.
+Edit the period and dates as necessary before clicking the arrow next to Submit to HMRC button to display and select Mark as filed.
+You’ll then be returned to the Taxes page this time showing the filed return as unpaid.
 If the VAT return indicates a refund is due, the return will show as paid.

 For returns where VAT is owed, select the option to Record payment and choose a bank account, date and the amount from the VAT Return.

 Whether you owe or are owed VAT, you now need to enter a journal entry.
 In the top right of your browser click the + button and under Other choose Journal Entry.